solidi/writing/14-the-manager-stew.md

 I like to introduce a new multitool, primarily a compass.
 With some years into the profession I have formed a pattern call the stew.
 It is time before work that determines the course of the day, while simultaneously holding a vision of myself, the individuals and teams in the future.

-> The stew happens during a lengthly walk before work.
+> The stew happens during a lengthy walk before work.

 This thinking time is supported by a pen and Moleskine Cahier pocket.
 After the walk, I jot the most important items that are bouncing around in my head.
 A lot of these thoughts are replays of conversations and interesting bits that accrete into vision and direction.